CESNET/GPUJPEG/README.md

 -------
-To build console application check [Requirements](#requirements) and go to `gpujpeg` directory (where [README.md](README.md) and [COPYING](COPYING) files are placed) and run `autogen.sh` and `make` command.
-It builds libgpugjpeg library in subdirectory `.libs` and it creates script `gpujpeg` which runs executable file linked to runtime library _libgpujpeg.so_ (which is placed in `.libs` subdirectory).
+To build console application check [Requirements](#requirements) and go to `gpujpeg` directory (where [README.md](README.md) and [COPYING](COPYING) files are placed) and run `cmake` command:

+    cmake . -Bbuild
+    cmake --build build

-You can also use **CMake** to crate build recipe for the library and the application (including project file for MSVS) or a plain old _Makefile.bkp_.
+You can also use **autotools** to create a build recipe for the library and the application or a plain old _Makefile.bkp_.

 In _Windows_ you may want to avoid using build system at all and use the following command directly: